raspberrypilearning/lego-data-dash/en/step_8.md

 ### Program your slider to display the temperature

-At the moment your slider is running off of random integers between -170 and 170.
-Calibrating it will mean mapping the maximum and minimum possible data values from your API between -175 and 175 on your motor.
-The highest possible reading will be at 175 degrees, while the lowest possible reading will be at -175.
+At the moment your slider is running off of random integers between -175 and 175.
 (We don't go to 180 as it can cause problems with travel around a full rotation.)
+We picked these numbers because they are the motor's limits of travel in each direction.
+The data coming in from your API won't have this range - we need to make it fit the motor.

+**Calibrating** the indicator will mean mapping the maximum and minimum possible data values from your API between -175° and 175° on your motor.
+The highest possible reading will be at 175°, while the lowest possible reading will be at -175°.

 For example: if it's displaying the temperature, the minimum possible reading on your slider will depend on where you live.
 Here in Cambridge England, it doesn't really get below -5 degrees celcius.
 In summer, it *might* get to 35 degrees on a *very* hot day.
 This means my scale will run from -5 to 35 degrees.

 --- task ---

 **Think** about what your sliding indicator will measure, and what the lowest and highest readings might be.
-Write them down somewhere.
+Write them down somewhere so you don't forget them.

 --- /task ---